platformsh/template-builder/templates/aspnet-core/files/README.md

 </a>
 </p>

-This template builds the ASP.NET Core framework for Platform.sh.
+This template deploys the ASP.NET Core framework.
 It includes a minimalist application skeleton for demonstration, but you are free to alter it as needed.
+It includes demonstration-level connections for MariaDB and a Redis cache server.

 ASP.NET Core is an open-source and cross-platform .NET framework for building modern cloud-based web applications.